-There are so many different options when it comes to picking a belt that it can be hard to find a good one for you.
-And, a lot of manufacturers are cutting corners and getting their materials from overseas.
-We did the research to find all the belts made in the USA – below are our findings.
-Check out the brands below along with some tips for finding the country of origin when shopping for a new belt.
+There are so many options when picking a belt that it can be hard to find a good one.
+And many manufacturers are cutting corners and getting their materials from overseas.
+We researched to find all the belts made in the USA – below are our findings.
+Check out the brands below, along with our tips for finding the country of origin when shopping for a new belt.

-We were really impressed when we came across Grip6 belts – they are truly made for someone with an active lifestyle, whether you’re hiking, climbing, or just playing a round of golf.
+Grip6 belts are made for someone with an active lifestyle, whether hiking, climbing, or just playing a round of golf.
 Their belts are minimalist with a ton of durability.
 They were really intentional about making it simple, says BJ Minson, CEO at Grip6, who we spoke to over email.
-“A simple product is easier to manufacture and the customer has a better experience using [the belt].
+“A simple product is easier to manufacture, and the customer has a better experience using [the belt].
 We make our own products because it gives us the control to improve the quality, make the process more efficient and have fun testing and trying new ideas all the time.”

-The strap is woven from high strength nylon webbing and it’s all connected with a laser-cut aluminum buckle that couldn’t be more simpler to operate – all you have to do is strap it in, no prongs, pins, or clamps needed.
-The Grip6 design simply uses friction to keep everything in place, and they are so confident it will hold, that they gave it the name “Badgerbite,” able to withstand 250 lbs of outward pressure (most other similar belts can only hold 50 lbs).
+The strap is woven from high-strength nylon webbing, and it’s all connected with a laser-cut aluminum buckle that couldn’t be simpler to operate – all you have to do is strap it in, no prongs, pins, or clamps needed.
+The Grip6 design simply uses friction to keep everything in place, and they are so confident it will hold that they gave it the name “Badgerbite,” able to withstand 250 lbs of outward pressure (most other similar belts can only hold 50 lbs).

 Colonel Littleton handcrafts all of their belts in their facility in Lynnville, Tennessee, a small town of just over 300 people.
 They have some traditional styles and more unique belts made from buffalo and alligator leather with cinch clamps and other closing mechanisms.

 If you’re looking for a simple, reliable fabric belt, look no further than Thomas Bates.
-They are based out of Massachusetts and have a ton of great style options for both men and women – they are eve the officially licensed belt for the Boy Scouts.
-Their braided belts are pretty cool as well, but we think their fabric ones are the best.
-These belts have a simple plastic clamp on the front that is adjustable to virtually any waist size and there is no metal in it, meaning you won’t have to take off your belt when you’re passing through the TSA security check.
-This belt is also obviously great for outdoorsmen (given the hiker name) and it is water resistant.
+They are based out of Massachusetts and have a ton of great style options for both men and women – they are also the officially licensed belt for the Boy Scouts.
+Their braided belts are also pretty cool, but we think their fabric ones are the best.
+These belts have a simple plastic clamp on the front that is adjustable to virtually any waist size, and there is no metal in it, meaning you won’t have to take off your belt when you’re passing through the TSA security check.
+This belt is also great for outdoorsmen (given the hiker name) and is water resistant.

 Hank’s Belts is a force when it comes to the right belt for your concealed carry.
-They also make casual, dress, and reversible belts with a variety of colors and styles to choose from.
+They also make casual, dress, and reversible belts with various colors and styles to choose from.

 The O-ring is a popular cinching technique for several belts and creates a stylish look that works well for both men and women, and the Anchorage belt from SWEETTRADE is far and away one of the coolest options out there for this style.